France's Penaud replaces dropped Thomas for Scotland trip - France 24

 Penaud, 23, has missed les Bleus' three opening victories in the tournament after suffering a calf injury before their February 2 victory over England.

-Thomas was substituted after 66 minutes during the win over Wales on February 22 and French newspaper L'Equipe gave him a 4 out of 10 rating for his performance in Cardiff.
+Thomas was substituted after 66 minutes of the win over Wales on February 22 and Galthie opted not to include the Racing 92 winger in the squad that will travel to Edinburgh.

+Elsewhere, prop Jefferson Poirot takes the place of Cyril Baille who sustained a shoulder injury at the Principality Stadium.

-A fourth victory on Sunday ensures a tilt at a first Grand Slam for France since 2010.
+A fourth victory in this tournament for France on Sunday would ensure a tilt at a first Grand Slam since 2010.

 France (15-1)